Titus Salt: Philanthropy

 "One of the most celebrated traits of Sir Titus Salt was his philanthropy", say Barlo and Shaw.
 They list many of his gifts and estimate that the total value was "approx.£139,000".
-However, they warn that their list "should not be regarded as complete" and a new study has confirmed this caution.
+However, they warn that their list "should not be regarded as complete," and a new study has confirmed this caution.
 It identifies a total of 269 gifts with an original value of nearly £170,000 and says that “At today's prices, this represents more than £16,000,000”.

 Most of Salts' gifts benefitted the Bradford area but Hull, Scarborough and Grimsby feature along with places many hundred miles from northern England.
 In 1867, Salt provided the funds to pay for the first Royal National Lifeboat Institution (RNLI) lifeboat to be stationed at Stromness, Orkney.
 The boat was duly named Saltaire.

 Several gifts benefitted people from outside Britain.
 For example “sufferers of a fire in Hamburg” in 1842; “Hungarian refugees” in 1850; and the “sick and wounded of the armies of the two Nations engaged in war on the Continent” in 1870.

 Personal life and death

 On 21 August 1830, Salt married Caroline, daughter of George Whitlam, of Great Grimsby.
 They had eleven children, six sons and five daughters.
-The children all have a street named after them in Saltaire.
+The children each have a street named after them in Saltaire.